course-details-portlet

 Knowledge:

-• have obtained in-depth knowledge of how an organization works in practice with social work and service provision in an international context.
+• have acquired in-depth knowledge of how an organisation works in practice with social inequality affecting vulnerable groups, or with services aimed at improving their welfare within an international context.

 Skills: